terrytang0905/TT_Tech_Space/blogs/2017-02-11-greenplum-arch-design-note.md

 #### IV.
 Greenplum Query Optimizer

 The Pivotal Query Optimizer extends the planning and optimization capabilities of the Greenplum Database legacy optimizer.
-The Pivotal Query Optimizer is extensible and achieves better optimization in multi-core architecture environments.
+The Pivotal Query Optimizer(GPORCA) is extensible and achieves better optimization in multi-core architecture environments.

 The Pivotal Query Optimizer also enhances Greenplum Database query performance tuning in the following areas: